 Creating your checklist

 Best to start with a routine task that your team-mates are all involved in.
 Look at the last few instances of the task being done and separate the good instances from the not-so-good (especially where basic errors were made), then answer these questions.
-You may want to write each answer on a Post-It, the better to rearrange them in a sequence when you’re done.
+You may want to write each answer on a Post-It, the better to rearrange them in

 Thinking of the times the task has been completed on time and to the right standard: